Page updated 19 June 2026

 • Register for travel advice updates: SafeTravel registration.

-• Monitor airline communications closely.
+• Monitor any communications from your airline.

 • Do not cancel flights until you have received professional advice, as options may be limited.